nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Main success scenario**

 	1. User enters list.
-	2. VeTo displays all the entered tasks with in index.
+	2. KIT displays all the entered tasks with in index.
 	3. User chooses one of the tasks to delete by entering delete INDEX.
-	4. VeTo requests confirmation.
+	4. KIT requests confirmation.
 	5. User confirms action.
-	6. VeTo removes the task from the list and displays status.
+	6. KIT removes the task from the list and displays status.
 	         Use case ends.
 **Extensions**
 1a.
-VeTo detects an error in the command.
+KIT detects an error in the command.
 >	1a1.
-VeTo waits for another valid command..
+KIT waits for another valid command..
 		1a2.
 User enters the correct command.
 	Steps 1a1-1a2 are repeated until the command entered is valid.
 	Use case resumes from step 2.

 3a.
-VeTo detects an error in the command.
+KIT detects an error in the command.
 >	3a1.
-VeTo waits for another valid command..
+KIT waits for another valid command..
 		3a2.
 User enters the valid command.
 	Steps 3a1-3a2 are repeated until the command entered is valid.
 	Use case resumes from step 4.

 5a.
-VeTo does not receive confirmation of receives invalid command.
+KIT does not receive confirmation of receives invalid command.
 >	5a1.
 Use case ends.